erdemcanaz/Miru2/README.md

 1-Choose **Automatic Setup**

-2- Already satisfied
+2- Should be already satisfied.

-3- Already satisfied
+3- Should be already satisfied.

 4- Choose an **username** and **password** for your jetson-device's ubuntu.